A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting

 \subsection{The low-rank attention layers to extract cross-channel dependencies}

 There are two intuitive ways to capture cross-channel dependencies.
-The first one is embedding data points in all channels at the same time step into a unified feature vector, and the second one is using a Transformer along the channel dimension.
-However, emperical results \citep{patchtst, Zhou2022} show that these approaches generate larger error compared with the channel independence (CI) PatchTST.
-In order to capture cross-channel dependencies with less redundancy, we design the low-rank attention (LRA) layers.
+The first approach involves embedding data points from all channels at the same time step into a unified feature vector, while the second approach employs a Transformer along the channel dimension. \citet{crossformer} reduces the computational and memory costs in the channel-wise Transformer by replacing the self-attention with two smaller-scaled attentions.
+However, empirical results \citep{patchtst, Zhou2022} indicate that these approaches generate larger errors when compared to channel-independence (CI) PatchTST.

-LRA is inspired by the router mechanism, which was developed in Crossformer \citep{crossformer} as a more computationally efficient alternative to channel-wise Transformers.
-In Crossformer, routers consist of a small fixed number of learnable vectors for each time step.
-They first aggregate messages from all channels by serving as queries in multi-head self-attention (MSA), while the keys and values are the vectors of all channels.
-Subsequently, another MSA distributes the received messages among channels using the channel vectors as queries and the routers as keys and values.
-The two MSAs replace the MSA in a vanilla Transformer, that reduces the complexity from $O(D^2 L)$ to $O(DL)$.
-Thanks to this mechanism, Crossformer effectively captures cross-channel dependencies, but it still falls short of matching the performance of the CI PatchTST.
+To address the need for capturing cross-channel dependencies with less redundancy, we introduce low-rank attention (LRA) layers.
+LRA is a computationally efficient approach to integrate cross-channel information into CI modeling.
+It conducts a lightweight attention across the channel dimension, generating low-rank corrections to the outputs of CI Transformer encoders.

+The goal of LRA is to enhance accuracy beyond the already strong baseline provided by the CI model, which captures high-accuracy temporal dependencies.
+The process is prone to overfitting.
+LRA mitigates overfitting by confining the updates to a low-rank space through two approaches.
+First, it maps cross-channel sequences to low-dimensional representations, followed by a linear projection back to the original space to generate updates.
+Second, it employs a time-frequency independence (TFI) setting that shares corrections across the time-frequency dimension.
+Additionally, it reduces the number of parameters by simplifying the attention mechanism and moving the positional embedding from the input space to the low-dimensional space of representations.